mattmandery1/FerrariAwardGenerator/FerrariAwardGenerator.Ui/ReadMe.txt

 1) Make sure the column names match those above.
 2) Ensure data is on first sheet of the excel document, and no other sheets exist.
 	a) No special naming of excel workbook or sheet is required.
+3) Ensure you do NOT have the excel workbook open you are trying to use, or it will result in an error on the screen.
+The workbook must be closed so this process can access it.

 Output: